PX4/PX4-user_guide/en/payloads/README.md

 ### Example Mission (in QGC)

 Use the [MAV_CMD_DO_SET_ACTUATOR](https://mavlink.io/en/messages/common.html#MAV_CMD_DO_SET_ACTUATOR) MAVLink command to trigger one of the payload actuators.

+### RC Triggering

+You can map up to three RC channels to control servos/actuators attached to the flight controller using the parameters [RC_MAP_AUX1](../advanced_config/parameter_reference.md#RC_MAP_AUX1) to [RC_MAP_AUX3](../advanced_config/parameter_reference.md#RC_MAP_AUX3).

+The RC channels are then *usually* mapped to the `AUX1`, `AUX2`, `AUX3` outputs of your flight controller (but they don't have to be).
+You can check which outputs are used for RC AUX passthrough on your vehicle in the [Airframe Reference](../airframes/airframe_reference.html).
+For example, [Quadrotor-X](../airframes/airframe_reference.html#quadrotor-x) has the normal mapping: "**AUX1:** feed-through of RC AUX1 channel".

+If your vehicle has no mapping then you can add one by using a custom [Mixer File](https://docs.px4.io/master/en/concept/mixing.html) that maps [Control group 3](../concept/mixing.md#control-group-3-manual-passthrough) outputs 5-7 to your desired port(s).
+An example of such a mixer is the default passthrough mixer: [pass.aux.mix](https://github.com/PX4/PX4-Autopilot/blob/master/ROMFS/px4fmu_common/mixers/pass.aux.mix).

 ### Example script (MAVSDK)